 Global AdSense settings

 Advanced Ads uses the same AdSense ID for each ad and therefore stores it globally.
 The publisher ID is saved automatically when you create your first AdSense ad.
 However, you can find and change your publisher ID in your dashboard in Advanced Ads > Settings > Google AdSense > Account ID or simply connect with your AdSense account to get it.

 Where to find the Publisher ID?

-You can also find your Publisher ID when clicking on the gear icon and go to Settings > Account > Account Information.
+You can also find your Publisher ID under Settings > Account > Account Information.

 AdSense Ad Limit